 Generation Crossroads is a service club dedicated to fellowship with Barrington senior citizens.
 Please join us!
 All are welcome!#generationG Spreading the message that everyone should feel accepted and feel like they belong.
-We want to promote global acceptance, and we hope to inspire other schools and universitites to do the same.
+We want to promote global acceptance, and we hope to inspire other schools and universities to do the same.
 Fun group hangouts, fundraisers and volunteer opportunities for GiGi's Playhouse are what's available!
 German Club Learn more about German culture and heritage, celebrate Oktoberfest with a grill party.
 Girl Effect Our mission is to empower girls, women, and children locally and globally through access to education.
-We meet once-a-month on Thursdays, 7:45AM in the Counseling Conference Room.
-Gir1 C0de Club Fun, Helpful community buildt to encourage women to explore Computer Science and other STEM fields.
+We meet once-a-month before school in the Counseling Resource Center.
+Gir1 C0de Club Fun, Helpful community build to encourage women to explore Computer Science and other STEM fields.
 Peer help, team building, food, speakers and field trips.
 No experience required.
 Global Impact Club Go Beyond Barrington Go Beyond BarringtonGraphic Design Club Joe Zimka

-A design and production club making everything form logos to t-shirts for clubs, sports, organizations, students, and community members
+A design and production club making everything from logos to t-shirts for clubs, sports, organizations, students, and community members

 Habitat for Humanity Ignition Rocketry Club This club is dedicated to endeavors in aeronautics-whether that be through rocketry or any other form.
-Meeting in the mornings, members engage in designing and constructing rockets and other apparatuses Interact-Rotary Making a positive difference through Community Service and Leadership Opportunities International Thespian Society into.CS Club Computer Science projects and activities Junior Class Board Class board that plans and implements class service projects, football concessions, homecoming activities and fund-raising projects Key Club - Kiwanis Service Org.
+Meeting in the mornings, members engage in designing and constructing rockets and other apparatuses Interact-Rotary Making a positive difference through Community Service and Leadership Opportunities into.CS Club Computer Science projects and activities Junior Class Board Class board that plans and implements class service projects, football concessions, homecoming activities and fund-raising projects Key Club - Kiwanis Service Org.

 Kung Fu Club Latin Academic Club Toga Bowl, Fall Festivus, IJCL Convention, NJCL Convention - all students are welcome, knowledge of language is encouraged, but not required.